FearlessNite345/denalistaterp-docs/src/content/docs/docs/sops/fire.md

 ### **Introduction**

-Firefighters in **Fearless Roleplay (FRP)** need to follow a few essential guidelines to ensure efficient and safe responses during emergencies.
+Firefighters in **Denali State Roleplay (DSRP)** need to follow a few essential guidelines to ensure efficient and safe responses during emergencies.
 No extensive specialized training is required—just common sense, quick reaction, and a commitment to following server protocols.

 :::note
 This SOP is intentionally simple: follow these basic rules and maintain exemplary behavior.